-playing the rolls.
+Although it might not be obvious to some people, the most important part of a Player Piano is the PIANO.
+This fact is too often overlooked, especially when the unit is capable of playing the rolls.
 And too often, the quality of the units performance has less to do with workings of the Player Mechanism than the workings of the Piano.
 Therefore, I have written a few guidelines to help anyone determine the condition of ANY PIANO.

-1)Are the keys LEVEL?
 Before I ever touch the piano, I look at the keys.
 I get down on my knees on either the left or right side of the instrument and I look across the tops of the keys all the way to the other side.
 They should be extremely level (or at the exact same height) all the way across.
 If they are, the chances are very great that, A) the unit has not been heavily played or abused, B) the keybed felts are in good condition and C) there is no infestation of any sort.

 The condition of the keys can be likened to the condition of the paint on a car and typically indicates the care and the environment that the machine has seen (or been exposed to) over it's lifetime.

 Before actually playing any of the notes, the keys should be tested for 'side-play'.
-This is easliy done by placing your finger on the front of the keys and seeing how much they move from side to side.
+This is easily done by placing your finger on the front of the keys and seeing how much they move from side to side.
 Side-play should be very minimal and should not exceed 1/100th of an inch (or 0.010 in.)
 Excessive side-play indicates excessive wear, moth damage and/or missing felts.

 The Point Here IS: Every Note Should Sound CLEAR and CLEAN.
 Anything less indicates problems.

 Actually, this is not quite as hard as it might sound.
 First, look at the hammers (they strike the strings).
 In a new piano, the hammers have a perfect tear-drop shape.
 As the piano is used, grooves start developing in the face of the hammers.
 Left unattended for many years, these grooves become quite deep and eventually, the face of the hammers become flattened.
 Therefore, examining the face of the hammers is an excellent way to determine how much usage the piano has had in it's lifetime.
 If the grooves are less than 1/4 inch long in the center region of the piano action, this shows very moderate use.
 If the grooves are 3/8 inch to 1/2 inch, this shows pretty heavy use.
 If they are longer then 1/2 inch, this shows very heavy use.
 Hammers that are heavily worn will typically contribute to the 'tinny' nature of the pianos sound since the hammers are, in essence, slapping the strings with a flat object as opposed to striking them with a rounded object.
 This slapping action actually creates undesirable overtones which detract from the clarity of the sound.

 Another good indicator of wear in the action of the piano is the amount of free-play between the piano keys and the piano hammers.
 As the piano is used, the felts located at all the contact points between the keys and the hammers wear slightly.
 Over time, this wear can become so severe that the notes began to 'flutter' or 'bubble' (strike the string more than one time when the keys are played with a medium strike).
 Lost motion is very easy to determine.
 Simply look at the hammers while touching the key.
 In a well adjusted (regulated) piano, the hammers will start to move as soon as the key is touched (depressed even slightly).
 When lost motion is present, the key can be depressed slightly and the hammer will remain stationary.
 If the key can be pressed down 1/16 inch before the hammer starts to move, this indicates slightly above average use.
 If it can be pressed 3/32 inch before the hammer starts to move, this is considered severe lost motion and indicates heavy wear.